Home / Fry & Fritters / Hot and Spicy Taro Chips Recipe | Bengali Shola Kochu

-The ideas of Class, culture or custom differences were always a vague issue in our family ethics.
+The ideas of class, culture or custom differences were always a vague issue in our family ethics.
 My parents say intelligent ordinary working people do not require those things to attain respect or greatness.
 Always remember we earn money with effort, but respect requires hardship and intelligence requires constant alertness.
 So, the food habits of our family encompass many things which are known as antireligious ethics or poor men's domain.
 This recipe, my grandmother had learned from their farm servants, locally called Munish, and always catered it happily to the family demands.
 Like this recipe there are numerous other astonishing recipes.
 I was wondering if I could retrieve all the same.

 It is not popular because the food part contains calcium oxalate crystals and that must be removed during cooking.
 The plant is inedible when raw and considered toxic due to the presence of calcium oxalate crystals, typically as raphides.
 There are many ways to cook taro to avoid the ill effects of the sharp calcium oxalate crystals and raphides in raw taro.
 A method to reduce the calcium oxalate content in the taro by cooking especially with a pinch of baking soda.
 It can also be reduced by steeping taro roots in cold water overnight, discarding the water and properly cooking the kochu's root, stem or leaf without any misgivings.